eaac1976/development-tools/docs/Espress_IDF_setup.md

         * Clone the specified version of ESP-IDF from GitHub into `~/esp-idf/`.
         * Download and install all required compilers and tools into `~/.espressif/`.
     * This process can take a significant amount of time (15-30 minutes or more) depending on your internet connection.
-    ***Note:** If you need to customize the installation paths, you can use the "Advanced" option instead.*

 ---